 What are the warning signs of scoliosis?

-What are the common treatments for scoliosis?
+What are the common treatments for scoliosis and kyphosis?

-How does physical therapy help scoliosis?
+How does physical therapy help scoliosis and kyphosis?